 Topics and series.
 This historical marker memorial is listed in this topic list: War, World II.
 In addition, it is included in the Distinguished Service Cross/Navy Cross/Air Force Cross Recipients series list.

 Location.
 44° 23.535′ N, 121° 11.583′ W. Marker is in Terrebonne, Oregon, in Jefferson County.
 Marker can be reached from U.S. 97.
 Touch for map.
 Marker is in this post office area: Terrebonne OR 97760, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 7 other markers are within 14 miles of this marker, measured as the crow flies.
 A Bridge for the New Millenium (a few steps from this marker); Peter Skene Ogden Park (a few steps from this marker); Oregon Scenic Highways (within shouting distance of this marker); The Crooked River (High) Bridge (about 300 feet away, measured in a direct line); Peter Skene Ogden (about 600 feet away); The Oregon Trunk Railroad Bridge (about 700 feet away); Metolius Depot (approx. 13˝ miles away).

 Credits.
 This page was last revised on January 27, 2018.
-This page originally submitted on January 27, 2018, by Douglass Halvorsen of Klamath Falls, Oregon.
-This page has been viewed 67 times since then.
+It was originally submitted on January 27, 2018, by Douglass Halvorsen of Klamath Falls, Oregon.
+This page has been viewed 145 times since then and 32 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on January 27, 2018, by Douglass Halvorsen of Klamath Falls, Oregon. • Andrew Ruppenstein was the editor who published this page.